-Welcome to the Weekly Mastery Lecture page for Math 262 Intermediate Calculus at McGill (Winter 2020) taught by Prof. Charles Roth, with J-Sesh!
+Welcome to the Weekly Mastery Lecture page for Math 262 Intermediate Calculus at McGill (Fall 2020) taught by Prof. Kevin Church, with J-Sesh!
 Here you can register and find information about the sessions.

 All the content taught in Jacob’s Math262.com sessions has been catered specifically for Math 262 students at McGill and has helped thousands of them understand the material and succeed in this class.

 - Cost &nd Payment info for Math 262 Weekly Mastery Lectures

 - First time trial: if you have never attended one of my sessions previously, your first session is only $20.

 All Weekly Mastery Lectures: prepay for the entire set of 7 sessions and get the best price for the Math 262 sessions: $280 for everything you need to master the material and succeed in your class.